-• whether the spot color is already saved as an exception In the Color Strategy,
+- whether the spot color is already saved as an exception In the Color Strategy, - the Predicted ΔE between the spot color and the conversion values before refinement.

 - This is calculated using the Delta E formula of your color strategy. - By default, any predicted Delta E value that is lower than your chosen tolerance for proofing strategies is shown as Less than your tolerance.